99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - SRR same region replication (live replication, log aggregation)
 - buckets can be in different AWS accounts
 - copy is async
+- only replicates the objects added to the bucket AFTER replication is enabled
+- lifecycle actions are not replicated with S3 replication

 Storage classes:
 - general purpose